 At Xpress Technologies, we know how critical it can be for carriers to get lifesaving freight during a natural disaster.
 We also know that carriers, owner-operators, and small fleets are vital to delivering these supplies where they are needed most during an emergency.

-In addition to logging hours and demonstrating ELD and HOS compliance, the Xpress Technologies App also allows drivers to select routes on a map while still letting you use your preferred navigation tool, like Google Maps, Apple Maps, Waze, or TruckMap to avoid potential road closures and other disruptions.
+The Xpress Technologies App also allows drivers to select routes on a map while still letting you use your preferred navigation tool, like Google Maps, Apple Maps, Waze, or TruckMap to avoid potential road closures and other disruptions.

 On top of preparing for disasters, carriers are crucial for responding to them as well.
 Not only can their service mean the difference between life and death, but carriers can also secure great rates that can ultimately help them grow their businesses—if they put safety first.